MatsukSket/ostis-smart-home/docs/index.md

 # Documentation

 Welcome to the [ostis-example-app](https://github.com/ostis-apps/ostis-example-app) documentation!
-Over time, as it expands, this documentation should become a guide for work with ostis-example-app.
+Over time, as it expands, this documentation should become a guide for working with ostis-example-app.

 !!! note
     This documentation is still under development and contains only partial information.
 For more information please refer to [README](https://github.com/ostis-apps/ostis-example-app/blob/0.10.0/README.md).